-Upon completion of the university career, a student becomes a member of the Kentucky Christian University Alumni Association.
-All alumni are given the opportunity to receive The Voice, attend the Alumni Banquet held on campus annually, and to participate in Homecoming as well as other events and activities.
-For more information contact the Alumni Association at alumni@kcu.edu.
+All alumni are given the opportunity to receive The Voice, attend the annual Alumni Banquet and to participate in both Fall and Winter Homecoming as well as other events and activities.
+These programs and activities are directed through the Alumni Office.
+For more information, contact the Alumni Office at alumni@kcu.edu.